KANGWG0128-123/kangwg0128-123.githhub.io/_pages/press.md

 **Korea National R&D Top 100**
 *Elucidating the Pathogenic Mechanisms of Dilated Cardiomyopathy: Establishing a Foundational Platform Technology for the Development of Therapeutics for Refractory Heart Failure.*
 Ministry of Science and ICT (MSIT), Korea.
-PI: Prof. Hyo-Soo Kim.
+PI: Prof. Hyo-Soo Kim, Hyun-Jai Cho.
 [Read more →](https://www.msit.go.kr/bbs/view.do?sCode=user&mPid=208&mId=307&bbsSeqNo=94&nttSeqNo=3186685)

 ---

 **Top 5 Medical R&D in 2025**
 *Recognized as one of Korea's Top 5 Medical R&D among 30 Healthcare Research projects.*
+*Elucidating the Pathogenic Mechanisms of Dilated Cardiomyopathy: Establishing a Foundational Platform Technology for the Development of Therapeutics for Refractory Heart Failure.*
 Ministry of Health and Welfare, Korea Health Industry Development Institute (KHIDI).
-PI: Prof. Hyo-Soo Kim.
+PI: Prof. Hyo-Soo Kim, Hyun-Jai Cho.
 [Read more →](https://www.medipana.com/news/articleView.html?idxno=344470)

 ---